Fake Bakes Recipe - Tesco Victoria Sponge Cake

 Fake Bakes Recipe Comments

 I'll clarify again though, this challenge isn't about taste.
 Supermarket cakes are not my personal favourite - I find them too sweet and/or dry.
 I would always choose a home-baked or craft-bakery cake over a factory-line produced cake.
-But where taste is not a concern for me, and aesthetics, budget and time-saving are the key priorities, I would definitely be rushing to the shops!
-Besides, plenty of other folks like off-the-shelf cakes, and kids do too, so the mission is accomplished.
+BUT this isn’t about taste - it’s about deception.
+The goal is to fake it ‘til you cake it.

 Fake Bakes Victoria Sponge Recipe - Feature Image